 Lower the transducer and place 0.5 - 1 cm below the diaphragm after touching the gel.
 Now start to observe the images.

-Visualize the abdominal aorta in the short axis view of the B-mode (Figure 1C).
+Visualize the abdominal aorta in the short axis view (Figure 1C).

 NOTE: B-mode is the default and most effective mode to anatomically locate the aorta and position the transducer.
 The abdominal aorta is identified by the presence of pulsatile flow using color Doppler and power Doppler modes in the short axis (i.e., the circumferential cross-section of the aorta).
 Adjust the micromanipulators on the animal stage and the transducer to bring the cross section of the aorta to the center of the image.